Kalyani Stadium: Position

 Kalyani Stadium situated near the Kalyani Lake and almost in the middle portion of Kalyani city.
 The main gate of it is just opposite of the Kalyani Sub Divisional Court Building.
 A swimming pool and gymnasium are attached with the Stadium.

 Transportation

 10 minutes away from Kalyani railway station and 5 minutes away from Kalyani Silpanchal railway station from the stadium.

 There are numerous autos, totos and buses are available.

 Football matches

-The Kalyani Stadium hosts the home games of the local clubs Mohun Bagan Super Giant, East Bengal FC, Mohammedan SC in the Calcutta Football League.
+The Kalyani Stadium hosts the home games of the local clubs Mohun Bagan, East Bengal, Mohammedan in the Calcutta Football League.